c0pperdragon/ByteMachine/ByteCPU/README.md

 Instructions work two phases: Opcode fetch, execution.
 Instructions which do access the memory in their execution stage will take the full 2 clock cycles.
-Instructions that work on internal registers alone can interleave their execution stage with the fetch stage of the next instruction to make the effective execution time one cycle only.
+Instructions that work on internal registers alone and also do not mess with the instruction pointer can interleave their execution stage with the fetch stage of the next instruction to make the effective execution time one cycle only.